-PPO has a standard set of data fields that provide structure to the PPO instance.
+PPO has a standard set of data fields that provide structure.
 It also allows clients to specify their own custom data fields for capturing additional information.

-In some instances, you as the PPO Administrator may want to know “WHICH” data fields are used on your instance, and “WHERE” these data fields are used in PPO.
+In some cases, you as the PPO Administrator may want to know “WHICH” data fields are used on your instance, and “WHERE” these data fields are used in PPO.

 After completing the configuration and customisation of your instance, you can use the Data Fields Report, to see “WHICH” fields are being used.
 This report displays all the information for the data fields, that is also shown on the Data Field List page when viewing each entity.

 The report can be accessed by hovering over the Reporting Menu, then select Reports, from the Report category drop-down list select Administration and then select the Data Fields Report.

 Now that the PPO Administrator knows “WHICH” fields are being used on their instance, they might want to know “WHERE” these fields are being used.
 The main reason for knowing where these fields are being used would be to understand the impact it will have if a particular data field is taken out of use or is repurposed.